 By VICTORIA LARIMER

 It’s June.
-As I scroll through my Twitter feed, my eyes pass over the assortment of bright colors, motivational stories and outreach support for the LGBTQ community.
+As I scroll through social media, my eyes pass over the assortment of bright colors, motivational stories and outreach support for the LGBTQ community.
 My thumbs stop.
 “What about us?” reads one tweet.
 Another, “Why don’t we have a straight pride month?”

 Because of this, I never thought that I would see these angry posts become a reality.
 On Aug.
 31, a conservative organization, Super Happy Fun America, organized a straight pride parade in Boston, Massachusetts.